Deepsjai/nlp4finance.github.io/README.md

 <a name="ref1"></a> 1.
 ESG2Risk: A Deep Learning Framework from ESGNews to Stock Volatility Prediction, Tian Guo. <br><br>
 <a name="ref2"></a> 2.
 Distributed Representations of Words and Phrases and their Compositionality<br><br>
+<a name="ref3"></a> 3.
+SASB standards 2019 for Commercial Banks, Insurance bank, internet and services, Asset Management.
 <a name="ref3"></a> 2.
 Text classification based on hybrid CNN-LSTM hybrid model, Xiangyang She <br><br>
 <a name="ref4"></a> 2.
 Attention Is All You Need, Ashish Vaswani  <br><br>
 <a name="ref5"></a> 2.
 FinBERT: Financial Sentiment Analysis with Pre-trained Language Models, Dogu Tan Araci  <br><br>
+<a name="ref5"></a> 2.
+BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding, Jacob Devlin,

+·